In order to be approved for adoption, you must understand the following, and fill out completely the form linked at the bottom of the page

 Please see our Pricing page.

-If you understand and agree to all of the above, and with to apply to reserve a puppy please fill out the following application.
-Note that this is not a commitment to purchase a puppy, this is merely a screening tool to help us make informed decisions about you.
+If you understand and agree to all of the above, and wish to apply to reserve a puppy or purchase an adult that we have listed for sale, please fill out the following application.
+Note that this is not a formal commitment for you to purchase anything; it is merely a screening tool to help us make informed decisions about you and matching each dog/puppy to the specific family.